-Flights to Spain are available from over 30 UK Airports operated by a number of no frills, low cost airlines.
-The choice and frequency of cheap flights to Malaga is why so many people choose to spend time on the Costa del Sol.
+Flights to Spain are available from over 30 UK Airports operated by a number of no-frills, low-cost airlines.
+The choice and frequency of cheap flights to Malaga are why so many people choose to spend time on the Costa del Sol.

 You can also find out more about trains on the Costa del Soland make a booking online by visiting our web page.

-We have also compiled a list and details of all the Costa del Sol Blue Flag Beaches and if you would like to check out the weather or are wondering what close to pack then we give advice in our Costa Del Sol Temperatures section.
+We have a detailed page with information about the Costa del Sol Beaches and if you would like to check out the weather or are wondering what clothes to pack then we give advice in our Costa Del Sol Temperatures section.
 Spend sometime finding the heart of the Costa Del Sol and it will change your holiday, read some guide books, research the internet and hire a car even if it is just for one day.